 Functional Requirements

 The resulting specifications must allow the establishment of an 802.11 BSS with all of the functionality and capability of a “normally” created BSS.
 The addition of 11ai shall not alter nor impact the results of a STA joining a BSS.

+The resulting specification must have no impact on legacy devices.

 Performance Requirements

-Performance requirements are in three catagories: 1) the time required to associate (association latency); 2) the number of devices attempting to associate at any one time (the rate of entry into a BSS); and 3) the total number of STAs that may be associated at any one time (this may or may not be important to TGai but will be considered until it is determined to not be a requirements parameter).
+Performance requirements are in three categories: 1) the time required to associate (association latency); 2) the number of devices attempting to associate at any one time (the rate of entry into a BSS); and 3) the total number of STAs that may be associated at any one time (this may or may not be important to TGai but will be considered until it is determined to not be a requirements parameter).

 The total number of STAs that are already associated (as opposed to those in the process of associating) will be referred to as the BSS population (or simply “population”).